AlphaZetta/smileycreations15.github.io/blog/web-development/PWA/pwa-guide-1.md

 # A Guide to Desktop PWAs | Part 1

 ## What is a Progressive Web App?
-A Progessive Web App (PWA for short) is a web application actinga as a web application.
+A Progessive Web App (PWA for short) is a web application acting as a web application.
 When the app launches, it displays contents of a specified URL.
 They also work offline.

 ## Properties of PWAs